M E E T T H E M A K E R

 I'm a jewelry designer and metalsmith creating wearable works of art with modern simplicity.
 I consciously disregard the traditional, yet originality and quality craftsmanship are important to me.

-Every piece is handcrafted by me.
+Each piece is handcrafted by me.
 I often use raw materials so no two are exactly alike.
 Most designs are one-of-a-kind or created in limited edition.

 Visit in person at the waterfront boutique,

 ZoZo's at Caneel Bay

 This site is a sampling of creations.

 To view additional and in-stock items,

 F R E Q U E N T L Y A S K E D Q U E S T I O N S

 I LOST AN EARRING.
 CAN I ORDER A REPLACEMENT?

 Due to the ever-changing nature of the collection, single replacement earrings are not offered, however, another pair can usually be recreated if similar gemstones and raw materials are available.

 THE PIECE I WAS HOPING TO BUY ALREADY SOLD OUT.
 WILL YOU BE OFFERING MORE?